Zador-Pataki/Optimal-Horizon-Length-Prediction-in-Model-Predictive-Control/README.md

 ### Horizon_Predictor.ipynb
 File containing Neural Network frameowrk, and is also responsible for training and gridsearch of model and optmizer parameters.
 The criterion used to guide the optimization of our model is a scalar sum of the horizon length at any given time step, and the trajectory error: distance between the planned trajectory and the resulting trajectory as a result of the planned sequence of inputs.

+### quad_sim.py
+Given quadrotor model and trajectory, this function is used to simulate the MPC process of the quadrotor.

+### quadrotor.py
+This code is used to model the dynamics of the quadrotor.

+### quadrotorTrajectory.ipynb
+Extracted from one of the homeworks of the course, this notebook governs the the entire framework of the quadrotor.

+### quadrotorTrajectory_dataGeneration.ipynb
+Extracted from one of the homeworks of the course, this notebook governs the the entire framework of the quadrotor.
+Additionally, the notebook was modified to be used as a data extractor.
+Using various trajectories, MPC is applied with different horizon lenghts, and states and observations are collected throughout the process.